 Not being smart enough to pass the test?

 If someone isn’t intelligent enough to pass an exam to receive a license, it’s no different than someone not be intelligent enough to obtain a permit to shut down a street to have a block party.
+Their rights aren’t being infringed and would you really want someone with that lack of intelligence to have a gun?

 The spirit of the 2nd amendment is about keeping the government in check.